Esri/calcite-maps/TOOLING.md

 It will use the package version from `package.json` and take along CHANGELOG.md for good measure.

 **Please Note:** You can not release multiple times with the same package version number.

+## Validating GH Pages Hosted CSS
+- [https://jsbin.com/payuva](https://jsbin.com/payuva) is a simple page that pulls in the css from gh-pages